rudof-project/rudof/README.md

 # shex-rs

 This repo is a Rust implementation of [ShEx](http://shex.io/).
-At this moment, the implementation only supports ShEx-JsonLD syntax and a simple command line tool `sx`.
+At this moment, the implementation only supports ShEx-JsonLD syntax and a simple command line tool.

-This software is work-in-progress yet.
+We provide binaries for Linux, Windows, Mac and Docker (see [releases](https://github.com/weso/shex-rs/releases)).

 # Example usage